PyLops/pylops/docs/source/adding.rst

 adheres to the guidelines of PyLops:

-- you have created a new file containing a single class (or a function when the new operator is a simple combination of existing operators - see :py:class:`lops.Laplacian` for an example of such operator) and added to a new or existing directory within the ``lops`` package.
+- you have created a new file containing a single class (or a function when the new operator is a simple combination of existing operators - see :py:class:`pylops.Laplacian` for an example of such operator) and added to a new or existing directory within the ``pylops`` package.

 - the new class contains at least ``__init__``, ``_matvec`` and ``_matvec`` methods.